dgraph-io/dgraph-docs/README.md

 Now you can make changes to the docs and see them being updated instantly, thanks to Hugo.

 **Note**: While running locally, the version selector does not work because you need to build the documentation and serve it behind a reverse proxy to have multiple versions.
+Also, formatting of lists is less fussy when running locally; so please precede lists with a blank line in your PR.

 ### Running docs locally with Docker